-Some of the things that contribute to our imperfect nutrient world are:
+Things that contribute to our imperfect nutrient world are:

-1. Our busy, stressful life styles which mean that we neglect our vitamin and mineral needs, and have to substitute fast convenient foods which are often low in the nutrients that we need.
+A busy, stressful life styles which mean that we neglect our vitamin and mineral needs, and have to substitute fast convenient foods which are often low in the nutrients that we need.

-2. The busy, stressful nature of our lifestyles means that we need more in the way of vitamin and minerals to deal with the chemicals (including free radicals) that our bodies produce.
+The busy, stressful nature of our lifestyles means that we need more in the way of vitamin and minerals to deal with the chemicals (including free radicals) that our bodies produce.

-3. Even when we have the time and energy to prepare foods that we would think should contain sufficient vitamins and minerals some of the nutrients have already disappeared from the foods.
+Even when we have the time and energy to prepare foods that we would think should contain sufficient vitamins and minerals some of the nutrients have already disappeared from the foods.
 Fresh foods, such as fruit and vegetables, begin to lose their nutrient qualities as soon as they are picked at the farm.
 There can be long time between the picking and the appearance on our plate.

-4. Our environment is full of many toxic chemicals such as air pollutants (cigarette smoke and car fumes), water pollutants, pesticides, herbicides, dust and pollens to suggest just a few.
+Our environment is full of many toxic chemicals such as air pollutants (cigarette smoke and car fumes), water pollutants, pesticides, herbicides, dust and pollens to suggest just a few.
 These all add to the needs of our bodies for vitamin and mineral nutrients.

-6. We may already be suffering from the symptoms of minor or not so minor health deficiencies.
+We may already be suffering from the symptoms of minor or not so minor health deficiencies.

-7. We may have extra vitamin and mineral demands being placed on our bodies because of pregnancy, child birth or nursing a baby.
+Extra vitamin and mineral demands being placed on our bodies because of pregnancy, child birth or nursing a baby.

-8. We may be an athlete who wants to be sure that the body is performing at its most efficient level.
+An athlete who wants to be sure that the body is performing at its most efficient level.

-9. We may have particular dietary problems such as celiac or Crohn's disease or follow a particular diet such as vegetarianism.
+Particular dietary problems such as celiac or Crohn's disease or follow a particular diet such as vegetarianism.
 These may mean that you are unable to take in sufficient nutrients or have difficulty absorbing sufficient nutrients.

 The soils on which many of our foods have been grown are themselves depleted of essential nutrients which means that even if we were able to eat sufficient whole foods we still might not get the nutrients we need.